laclasse-com/allow-multiple-accounts/readme.txt

 == Template Tags ==

-The plugin provides one optional template tag for use in your theme templates.
+The plugin provides three optional template tags for use in your theme templates.

 = Functions =